TommyWabg/Switch2Connect/README.md

   * Click the X button to remove custom input and fall back to the default.
 * **Mode Shift Mapping System:** Applies an alternative button mapping layer utilizing the In-app Gyro mapping store.
 The Mode Shift layer is activated via a dedicated mapping option supporting both Hold (active while held) and Tap (toggle) logic.
 Tap and Hold share a unified state machine, where a Hold action temporarily inverts a Tap-entered Mode Shift.
 Additionally, entering In-app Gyro mode can automatically apply the Mode Shift layer based on per-profile Gyro Control settings.
 * **Categorized Button Mapping Profiles:** Segregated custom button mapping and rumble configurations into three independent target categories: Xbox, PS4, PS5, and Switch 2.
 Remap profiles are saved and loaded automatically based on the active emulation mode.
-Custom Mapping Profile System: A comprehensive profile management system allows users to create, rename, delete, and switch between multiple configurations.
+* **Custom Mapping Profile System:** A comprehensive profile management system allows users to create, rename, delete, and switch between multiple configurations.
 Each profile persistently stores button mappings, emulation mode, and driver settings.
 Profiles can be managed via a dedicated pop-up window that also configures the "Change Profile List" and "Profile Switching Combo" inputs.
 Features three seamless profile switching methods:
   * Profile Switching Combo: Users can record a custom Profile Switching Combo Trigger and assign specific Combo inputs for dedicated profiles.
 Pressing the Trigger input and a profile's Combo input simultaneously instantly switches to that dedicated profile.
 Both inputs function as standard mappings when not combined.
   * Auto Change Profile: Automatically switches to the selected checked profile in the Change Profile List after 2 seconds of trigger inactivity.
   * Manual Change Profile: Opens a selection notification.
 Navigate through the checked profiles using the L/R joysticks or Dpad Up/Down, and use the current Xbox/Switch layout A to confirm or B to cancel.
     * Auto/Manual Mode Setting: Toggle between Auto and Manual modes via the pop-up window by clicking the "Change Profile" button.
 * **Assign Profile To Application:** Featuring profile auto-switching based on active foreground application.
 Bind one or more executable files (.exe) to a profile; when any of those applications become the focused window, the profile automatically activates.
-* **Joy-con Mouse Toggle:** A  dedicated switch in the GUI to enable or disable the Joy-con mouse mode.
-This prevents accidental cursor movement during gameplay.
 * **Dynamic Split & Merge System:** The  **Split** and **Merge** features allow you to detach combined Joy-cons into two individual controllers or combine single Joy-cons into one unified virtual gamepad without restarting.
 * **Vertical & Horizontal Hold Modes Switch (V/H):** Featuring V/H switch buttons, allowing users to toggle between Vertical (standard upright) and Horizontal (sideways) hold modes for single Joy-cons.
 * **Per-Joy-Con V/H Mode Persistence:** The application records and remembers whether each single Joy-Con is held vertically or horizontally.
 Layout preferences (Vertical or Horizontal) are dynamically mapped to each controller's Bluetooth MAC address and saved in `config.yaml`.